erikh/gdocs-export/README.md

 - `import-credentials`: import a `credentials.json` downloaded from the google docs API.
 Needed to use the `fetch` command.
-- `fetch`: Download a document and optionally convert it. `go run ./cmd/gdexport help fetch` for more information.
+- `fetch`: Download a document and optionally convert it. `gdexport help fetch` for more information.
-- `convert`: Convert a document on disk. `go run ./cmd/gdexport help convert` for more information.
+- `convert`: Convert a document on disk. `gdexport help convert` for more information.

 ## Notes